sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

   DPUX  Data Processing Unit              N/A         Online              up 154226463179184
 ```
 #### Pass/Fail Criteria
- *  Verify number of DPUs from api and number of DPUs shown in the cli output.
+ *  Verify number of DPUs from inventory file for the testbed and number of DPUs shown in the cli output.

 ### 1.2 Check platform voltage